-Gifted and Talented Students: Students excelling in mastery of standards will be challenged with complex, high level challenges related to the complexity of the requirements.
-This will include allowing more opportunities to demonstrate creativity.
+Gifted and Talented Students: Students excelling in mastery of standards will be challenged with complex, high level challenges related to the complexity of the Dance requirements.
+This will include allowing more opportunities to demonstrate creativity and the design of original choreography.